July 2, 2010: Apple opens up about “Antennagate,” addressing iPhone 4 reception problems for the first time publicly.

 iPhone 4 reception problems: A software fault?

-Jony Ive’s decision to remove the previous iPhone’s plastic antenna band caused the problem.
+Apple design chief Jony Ive’s decision to remove the previous iPhone’s plastic antenna band caused the problem.
 In its letter to customers, however, Apple placed the blame on a software fault.

 “Upon investigation, we were stunned to find that the formula we use to calculate how many bars of signal strength to display is totally wrong.
 Our formula, in many instances, mistakenly displays 2 more bars than it should for a given signal strength.
 For example, we sometimes display 4 bars when we should be displaying as few as 2 bars.
 Users observing a drop of several bars when they grip their iPhone in a certain way are most likely in an area with very weak signal strength, but they don’t know it because we are erroneously displaying 4 or 5 bars.
 Their big drop in bars is because their high bars were never real in the first place.”

 Apple said it would fix the problem with a free software update that incorporated the corrected formula.
-“Since this mistake has been present since the original iPhone, this software update will also be available for the iPhone 3GS and iPhone 3G,” Apple noted.
+“Since this mistake has been present since the original iPhone, this software update will also be available for the iPhone 3GS and iPhone 3G,” Apple said.

 The Antennagate aftermath